10 Best Ranger Builds in Path of Exile 3.25

 Deadeye

-The Deadeye is still the top dog when it comes to the best Ranger classes in PoE.
-Why is that?
-Well, most people gravitate toward projectile or range-based skills, including Lightning Arrow, Tornado Shot, Kinetic Blast, and even the newly introduced Elemental Hit of the Spectrum, among many others.
-The Deadeye just happens to have nodes that improve such skills in various ways.
+Now, most people gravitate toward projectile or range-based skills, including Lightning Arrow, Tornado Shot, Kinetic Blast, and Elemental Hit of the Spectrum, among many others.
+The Deadeye just happens to have nodes that improve such skills in various ways, making it the prime choice for projectile builds.

 Endless Munitions simply enable skills to fire two additional projectiles.
 Take note, this effect does not come with strings attached, unlike Greater Multiple Projectiles or Greater Volley Support, which reduce the damage of your projectiles by a considerable degree.